Destiny 2 weapon crafting guide: Patterns, perks & Deepsight explained

 Season 17 will actually see all elements except for Neutral Elements removed from the game, drastically simplifying the crafting process.

-Once you’ve completed those early missions, you’ll be able to accrue something called Deepsight Resonance.
+Once you’ve completed those missions, you’ll be able to acquire something called Deepsight Resonance.
 This is found within certain weapons you’ll pick up throughout the world, and is shown as a specific task to be completed with that weapon — denoted by a red border.

 In the example below, you’ll need to use Forensic Nightmare in a series of activities or in combat to be able to complete the Deepsight Resonance objective.
 Once that’s done, you’re able to extract the perk and insert it into compatible weapons going forward.